TiagoJMartins/ClapprBoard/README.md

 - Add wrapper for show info in show-detail.html
 - Work on episode listing in show-detail.html
 - Fix CSS for season tabs.
+- Minify CSS and JS.
+Concat all JS into a single file.
+Create .maps (Maybe add to watch task?)

 https://github.com/strongloop/loopback-getting-started-intermediate/